Sudan landslide kills more than 1,000 people after wiping out village in Darfur

 Sunday’s landslide was one of the deadliest natural disasters in Sudan’s recent history.
 Hundreds of people die every year in seasonal rains that run from July to October.
 Last year’s heavy rainfall caused the collapse of a dam in the eastern Red Sea Province, killing at least 30 people, according to the U.N.

-The tragedy came as a devastating civil war has engulfed Sudan after tensions between the country’s military and the paramilitary Rapid Support Forces exploded into open fighting in April 2023 in the capital, Khartoum, and elsewhere in the country.
+The tragedy came as a devastating civil war has engulfed Sudan after tensions between the country’s military and the paramilitary Rapid Support Forces, or RSF, exploded into open fighting in April 2023 in the capital, Khartoum, and elsewhere in the country.

 ‘Deprived of adequate assistance’